 For players who have never owned anything with locking tuners before, the restringing process looks a bit different.
 But don’t worry, it’s generally even more straightforward than restringing a guitar with standard tuners!

 In this KillerGuitarRigs Guide you’ll be learning more about what locking tuners do, how they work, and how to restring a guitar with locking tuners.

 Locking tuners are a special type of tuning machine for guitars that keep your strings secured to the guitar without the need for multiple winds around a tuning post as with a traditional machine head.

 Standard tuners rely on multiple wraps around the tuning post for securing the string.
-This is a tried and tested way of installing a string, but nonetheless, it’s an inherently flawed way.
-All of those wraps around the post leave room for slippage, so with every bend, and every tremolo movement, you’re pulling slack out of those wraps, and pulling the string out of tune.
+This is a tried and tested way of installing a string, but nonetheless an inherently flawed way.
+All those wraps around the post leave room for slippage, so with every bend and every tremolo movement, you’re pulling slack out of those wraps, and pulling the string out of tune.

 Check out these other articles you might like:

 How to Restring a Guitar with Locking Tuners?

 Lay Your Guitar Down

 Place your guitar down on its back on a sturdy workbench, table, bed, or other flat surface.
 Avoid using the floor, as the risk of missteps and the resulting damage is high!
 Cover whatever surface you’re using with some carpet, a towel, cloth, or other soft covering to prevent scratches.

 Using a purpose-made neck support or even something as simple as a pillow, support the neck of your guitar close to the headstock.
 This will keep it stable and prevent unfortunate and costly accidents.